‘Mrs Harris Goes to Paris’

 With Judy Garland at her peak, the first remake of the non-musical 1937 tearjerker is the seminal version of the price of success and fame, Hollywood-style.

-With his successful career on the cusp, Norman Maine (James Mason – Odd Man Out, North By Northwest) helps make Vicki Lester (Judy Garland – Meet Me at St Louis, The Wizard of Oz) a star.
+With his successful career on the cusp, Norman Maine (James Mason) helps make Vicki Lester (Judy Garland) a star.
 But in spite of their marriage, alcoholism contributes to Maine’s self-destruction.

 With some glorious song and dance routines, A Star Is Born packs more than just the emotional punch of Maine’s decline and the desparation of his wife.
-Director George Cukor (My Fair Lady, The Philadelphia Story), with a 176 minute running time, draws out the narrative to excess but there’s no denying its good old fashioned entertainment value.
+Director George Cukor, with a 176 minute running time, draws out the narrative to excess but there’s no denying its good old fashioned entertainment value.

 Nominated for 6 Oscars in 1955 including best actor, actress and musical score.